 Older Tongue And Groove

-Most older tongue and groove products were manufactured with a thickness of 3/4 of one inch, with some almost one inch.
-However the floor cannot be sanded successfully with good results below the tongue and groove area without exposing nails used to install the floor.
+As times moved forward older tongue and groove products were manufactured with a thickness of 3/4 of one inch.
+However, the floor cannot be sanded successfully with good results below the tongue and groove area without exposing nails used to install the floor.

 Another measuring option includes checking the perimeter of in floor heating vent openings.
 Remove the vent cover and check the condition by eyesight looking at the tongue and groove (image below) profile.